SMB Shares Screens

 ---|---|

 Enable ACL | Select to enable ACL support for the SMB share.
-A warning displays if you clear this option and the SMB dataset has an ACL, and you are required to strip the ACL from the dataset prior to creating the SMB share. |
+When clearing this option a warning shows when the SMB dataset has an ACL.
+You must strip the ACL from the dataset before creating the SMB share. |

 Export Read-Only | Select to prohibit writes to the share. |

-Browsable to Network Clients | Select to determine whether this share name is included when browsing shares.
-Home shares are only visible to the owner regardless of this setting.
-Enabled by default. |
+Browsable to Network Clients | Select to include this share name when browsing shares.
+Enabled by default.
+Home shares are only visible to the owner regardless of this setting. |

-Allow Guest Access | Select to enable.
+Allow Guest Access | Select to enable and allow guest accounts to access the share.
 Privileges are the same as the guest account.
 Guest access is disabled by default in Windows 10 version 1709 and Windows Server version 1903.
 Additional client-side configuration is required to provide guest access to these clients.
 MacOS clients: Attempting to connect as a user that does not exist in FreeNAS does not automatically connect as the guest account.
-You must specifically select the Connect As: Guest option in macOS to log in as the guest account.
+You must select the Connect As: Guest option in macOS to log in as the guest account.
 See the Apple documentation for more details. |

 Access Based Share Enumeration | Select to restrict share visibility to users with read or write access to the share.
 Open is the default for this setting.
 See the smb.conf manual page. |

 Hosts Allow | Enter a list of allowed host names or IP addresses.
 Separate entries by pressing Enter.
-You can find a more detailed description with examples here. |
+For a more detailed description with examples click here. |

 Hosts Deny | Enter a list of denied host names or IP addresses.
 Separate entries by pressing Enter. |

-The Audit Logging settings enable the auditing function for the SMB share, and allow configuring a watch and ignore list for groups administrators want to monitor.
+The Audit Logging settings enable the auditing function for the SMB share and allow configuring a watch and ignore list for groups administrators want to monitor.

 Setting | Description |